+This solution can be applied to following scenarios:

-This solution assumes that access to PVS is restricted inside the ON-SNPN and the PVS is not accessible from the public internet directly over the “untrusted non-3GPP access network”.
+access to PVS is restricted inside the ON-SNPN and the PVS is not accessible from the public internet directly over the “untrusted non-3GPP access network”.

+UE accesses to SNPN via indirect non-3GPP access or direct non-3GPP access for Onboarding.

 6.4.2 Functional Description